 Promoting your online store via social media is an absolute must if you as a merchant want to be found by customers and grow your clientele base.
 Regular posting and investing in ads are just the drops in the ocean in comparison to possibilities that social media can offer.
 So, how can you take advantage of your social media presence?

 Here we look at a strategy involving one social media platform and how you can benefit from it in 5 different ways.

 1. Social Media As A Marketing Tool

 The content you post and the way you present your brand around social media will convey to a wider audience what your business is all about, your philosophy, and what your brand means both to you and to them.
-Your commercial presence on social media itself can help you manage your marketing much easier and naturally for the users.
+Your commercial presence on social media itself can help you manage your marketing much easier and naturally for the users, promoting your online store.

 There are a few areas where marketing on social media works really effectively:

 - Using advertising and targeting tools like the kind that Facebook, LinkedIn, Google+ and Twitter offer.
 According to your prospect’s characteristics you can boost your posts, promote your page and set many other conversion goals you want to achieve by reaching that specific demographic.

 - Customer’s engagement growth.
 Create various contests and motivate users to spread the word about your products, or come up with profitable exchange ideas such as offering discount coupons and free delivery.

 Remember to measure the performance of your activities afterward and see where your sales come from.
 Analytics tool such as MonkeyData can be helpful in this regard and let you know whether or not it’s worth it to be proactive with an audience that doesn’t respond to given campaigns or marketing strategies, and in the long run can save you money.